-It is clear that calories should not be restricted in infants; rather, prevention of overfeeding should be emphasised.
-Diets consisting of drastically altered portions of various nutrients may be dangerous and should be avoided.
+The nutritional goal for obese children is to reduce energy density and increase nutrient density.
+However, all diets should be nutritionally balanced and designed to meet growth requirements.
+Calories should not be restricted in infants; rather, prevention of overfeeding should be emphasised.
+Diets consisting of drastically altered portions of various nutrients may be dangerous and should be avoided (American Academy of Pediatrics, 1998)12.

-Very low calorie diets and protein sparing modified fast regimens do not offer any significant improvements in reducing weight, as compared with less restrictive diets.
+Very low calorie diets and protein-sparing regimens do not clearly offer significant improvements in long-term outcome compared to less restrictive diets (Yanovsky, 2001)13.